 Frank's love of music and entertainment led him beyond performing, expanding into management and promotion, as well.
 His Octo Rock Cinema Productions has been booking acts and promoting shows throughout New England since 2010.
 Frank says, "Starting Octo Rock Cinema Productions has given me an amazing opportunity to work with some incredible musicians and entertainers, not only locally but nationally as well."
 Frank has worked with both small venues and large, up to and including Hanover Theatre and Indian Ranch Amphitheater, where he has produced multi-band CountryFest and HairFest concerts.

 In addition to mastering his Bret Michaels skills, Frank also performs as half of the acoustic duo, Deuces Wild.
-If that weren't enough, Frank is co-owner and talent buyer of the successful central Massachusetts rock club Rascals, which continues to bring both local and national acts to the area.
+If that weren't enough, Frank is co-owner and talent buyer of the central Massachusetts rock club Rascals, which brings both local and national touring acts to the area.

 Bruce Bennett has worked with thousands of musicians throughout New England doing recording, production, mastering, live sound, and digital duplication.
 As a businessman and entrepreneur, many musicians know Bruce as the owner of New England's largest CD/DVD factory - Superdups/New England Compact Disc.
 These companies have manufactured over 30,000 CD orders for bands and artists including locals like Godsmack, Staind, Recycled Percussion, WBCN, Brad Delp & Barry Goudreau and countless more nationally.
 As a musician, he has played with several local cover and national bands including Witch Bonnie, Star Collector, Jet City and The Gary Hoey Band.
 With the latter, Bruce toured as the fourth guitarist on the Stars of Guitars tour with Gary Hoey, Craig Chaquico, and Vernon Reid.
 More recently, Bruce founded the tribute to Foreigner, Cold As Ice.
 Bruce is also an author.
 His book Spirits in the Radio (available at the Bruce Bennett Online Store) tells uncanny tales of his personal experience with after-death communication and encourages people to watch for spiritual and energy-based signs around them.